ArtisticRoomba/misc-printer-manual/Makerbot Sketch/general info.md

 Take care to read this section to it's fullest.
 It contains useful info in operating the printer.

 #### The CloudPrint Slicer
 - MakerBot's default settings are garbage.
-Download and import the tuned printing profile included in this repo.
+Download [(Makerbot Sketch/INT.
+SUG.
+TEST RAFT.printmode)](https://github.com/ArtisticRoomba/misc-printer-manual/blob/main/Makerbot%20Sketch/INT.%20SUG.%20TEST%20RAFT.printmode) and import the tuned printing profile included in this repo.
   - Using default settings results in the part fusing to the raft.
   - Using default settings may cause the raft to seperate from the build plate.
 - Using a raft is required.
 The printer loses it's accuracy in determining the build plate's position quite easily, making it unable to print without a raft.